SteveBowden/AlexaGPT/README.md

 # AlexaGPT
+DEV Alexa Code only - this won't pass certification, you can obviously make it pass, but I'm not progressing this work any further.
+I've had my fun.

 Role play with ChatGPT through your Alexa device - BYO open.ai API Key! there is a line in the code where you add it.

 Built in role plays: